Peter F. Hjort: Career

 Hjort finished his secondary education in 1942.
 He studied medicine and graduated from the University of Oslo with the cand.med. degree in 1950.
-In the following decade he worked with medicine in Gloppen, Lillehammer and at Rikshospitalet.
+In the following decade he worked with medicine in Gloppen, Lillehammer, and at Rikshospitalet in Oslo.
 He also had research fellowships at the University of Oslo as well as a Fulbright Scholarship.
 He took the dr.med. degree in 1957 and became a specialist in internal medicine in 1959.
 He cited his own academic master as being professor Paul Owren.
 He was hired as assistant physician at Ullevål Hospital in 1960.
 After being a visiting professor at the University of Southern California in 1963, he was appointed as docent of hematology at the University of Oslo in 1964 and professor in 1969, being stationed at Rikshospitalet.

 In 1969 he was named as interim board chairman of the University of Tromsø, which was under planning.
 When the University of Tromsø was finally opened in 1972, Hjort was elected and served as the first rector.
 He withdrew in 1973, and returned to Oslo.
 Between 1975 and 1994 he led health research projects in NAVF and the State Institute of Public Health.
 In addition to hematology he became an expert in geriatrics and gerontology during his career.
 From 1977 to 1994 he worked part-time as a physician at Ullern Retirement Home, and from 1994 to 2000 he again worked at the University of Tromsø.
-While working in Oslo he resided in Bærum and was active in the Labour Party there.
+While working in Oslo he resided in Bærum Municipality and was active in the Labour Party there.

 He was decorated as a Commander of the Order of St. Olav in 1974, received honorary degrees at the University of Tromsø (1982), Uppsala University (1992) and the Norwegian School of Sport Sciences (1998), and was a member of the Norwegian Academy of Science and Letters (from 1969) and the Royal Norwegian Society of Sciences and Letters (since 1979).
 He died on New Year's Day 2011 in Bærum.